DK26/rendit/README.md

             [Output]

-            Providing `<TEMPLATE FILE>` automatically produces `<TEMPLATE
-            NAME>.rendered.<extension>` unless using the `--output` option.
+            Unless using the `--output` option,
+            providing `<TEMPLATE FILE>`, produces a `<TEMPLATE NAME>.rendered.<EXTENSION>` file.

-            By NOT providing `<TEMPLATE FILE>`, STDIN mode is activated and will be waiting for template data stream in STDIN, printing results to STDOUT instead of writing to file.
+            By NOT providing `<TEMPLATE FILE>`, STDIN mode is activated and will be waiting on template data stream from STDIN, printing results to STDOUT instead of writing to file.

 OPTIONS:
     -c, --context <CONTEXT FILE>
-            Override automatic loading of the context file with the specified context file
+            Override automatic loading of the context file with the specified context file.

+    -o, --output <CONTEXT FILE>
+            Override automatic output file path with the specified file path.

+        --stdout
+            Print rendered result to STDOUT.

+        --stderr
+            Print rendered result to STDERR.

+    -O, --open
+            Open the rendered output file with a default software.

+    -w, --watch
+            Constantly render changes in the template with the context file for every 2 seconds.

     -e, --engine <ENGINE NAME>
             Force rendering with the specified render engine.
-Use only when there is no magic comment or a template file extension available
+            Use only when there is no magic comment or a template file extension available.

         --engine-list
-            Print supported engine list for the `--engine` option
+            Print supported engine list for the `--engine` option.

-    -h, --help
-            Print help information

-    -o, --output <OUTPUT FILE>
-            Override automatic output file path with the specified file path

-    -O, --open
-            Open the rendered output file with a default software

-    -s, --stdout
-            Print rendered result to STDOUT

-    -s, --stderr
-            Print rendered result to STDERR

     -v, --verbose
             Set the level of verbosity.